davmo/fix_tags/README.md

 as a binary.
 It's slow to start, but does actually work, and is a way of avoiding having to install and build all the components listed above.

+### Update 2019-07-14

+I should have noted how I created `fix_tags.bin`.
+I used the module called `'pp\ -\ PAR Packager'` which is documented online at https://metacpan.org/pod/pp. I used the `pp` command it provides to bundle everything into a single binary file with the command:

+    $ pp -o fix_tags.bin fix_tags

 ### Documentation

 The script is intended to be self-documenting.
 Run:

     fix_tags -help

-for basic help, or use `perldoc` in this way:
+for basic help, or use `perldoc` in this way (against the Perl script, not the binary file):

     perldoc -oman /path/to/fix_tags